As part of the development of a camp management plan (see the camp management plan template), consider:

 Where flying-foxes are actively roosting in vegetation that is flagged for trimming or removal, local disturbance may be required to deter flying-foxes from roosting in the affected trees before work commences.

 Expert assessment may be required to determine whether such action will result in a full dispersal from the site.
-Seek advice from Office of Environment and Heritage, and refer to the Level 3 management actions page for more information.
+Seek advice from the Department, and refer to the Level 3 management actions page for more information.

-Where noise attenuation fencing is proposed, a plan to mitigate impacts on the flying-fox camp should be developed and submitted to Office of Environment and Heritage, given the possibility of dispersal due to construction works.
+Where noise attenuation fencing is proposed, a plan to mitigate impacts on the flying-fox camp should be developed and submitted to the Department, given the possibility of dispersal due to construction works.

 Monitoring, evaluation and reporting